How to Make Garden Stepping Stones

 By learning how to make garden stepping stones, you can build a path that's attractive and inexpensive.
 It's easy, to boot.
-But first, let me point out that we're not talking about slabs of natural rock in this project (although it's a great material for informal walkways in its own right).
+But first, know that it doesn't involve slabs of natural rock in this project (although it's a great material for informal walkways in its own right).

 Concrete is sometimes poured into a mold to make garden stepping stones.
 Others, more interested in saving time and energy than money, buy pavers suitable for use as garden stepping stones.
-I've even seen logs cut up into medallions to make garden stepping stones, although wood certainly wouldn't be my choice for a material in damp climates.
+Some people use logs cut up into medallions to make garden stepping stones, although wood certainly wouldn't be a quality choice for damp climates.

 Why Use Stepping Stones to Build a Path?

 - Garden stepping stones are easy to make.
 If you can mix concrete, then you can make garden stepping stones.

 - When you make garden stepping stones, you (and the kids) can exercise creativity, ranging from the use of stains to the assembling of mosaics.

 - You can thus add a decorative element to your yard by using homemade garden stepping stones.
 Natural rock affords less opportunity for creativity but can be just as aesthetically pleasing.

 - Whether laying natural rock or homemade garden stepping stones, the process of building the path is easy, as is maintaining it.